poojasingh09/SNPtest/README.md

 ### analysis ###
 bcftools (samtools) was used to call SNPs and vcftools was used to filter SNPs with basic filters, more stringent filters can be also implemented as required

+NB: samtools mpileup to call SNPs is deprecated, thus we use bcftools mpileup

+NB: samtools mpileup is still fine to direct to tools like varscan etc

 sbatch script contains all the steps